 To carry out work to a tree within a conservation area, you can apply online.

-We will check whether the trees in question are in fact within a conservation area.
-If they are, you will then receive an acknowledgement letter, which should give the date marking the end of the 6 week period.
+We will check that the tree in question is within a conservation area.
+If it is, you will receive an acknowledgement letter, which should give the date marking the end of the 6-week period.

 In dealing with your application, we may either:

 make a TPO if justified in the interests of amenity

 allow the 6 weeks to expire, at which point the proposed work may go ahead, as long as it is done so within 2 years from the date of notice

 decide not to make a TPO and inform the applicant that the work can go ahead.